eclipse-iceoryx/iceoryx2/doc/how-to-write-conformance-tests.md

 }
 ```

-This prevents to duplicate the module name when the types are imported.
+This prevents duplicating the module name when the types are imported.
 To use
 them in the macro, import them in the parent scope and use `super::`:

 ```rs